mroderick/PubSubJS/README.md

 // subscribe to all topics in the 'car' hierarchy PubSub.subscribe( 'car', myToplevelSubscriber );

-// create a subscriber to receive only leaf message from hierarchy op topics var mySpecificSubscriber = function( msg, data ){
+// create a subscriber to receive only leaf topic from hierarchy op topics var mySpecificSubscriber = function( msg, data ){
     console.log('specific: ', msg, data );
 }